sigmacomputing/sigmaquickstarts/site/sigmaguides/src/02_2024_first_friday_features/02_2024_first_friday_features.md

 ![Footer](assets/sigma_footer.png)

-## Audit Logging (Beta)
+## Administration
 Duration: 20

+### Updated account type permissions for explore access
+Account types now support two permissions that enable users to be granted `Can explore` workbook permission.
+These account type permissions determine how users interact with workbooks in specific modes.

+**Basic explore:** Enables users to access View mode with additional capabilities when granted Can explore workbook permission.

+**Full explore:** (formerly named Explore workbooks) Enables Basic explore capabilities in View mode as well as the full scope of user interactions in Explore mode.

+For a detailed comparison of user interactions supported by each permission, [see Basic explore vs. Full explore.](https://help.sigmacomputing.com/docs/basic-explore-vs-full-explore)

 ![Footer](assets/sigma_footer.png)

 ## Bug Fixes
 Duration: 20

-**1:** Can write only permission set at the connection level no longer blocks additive permissions set at the schema or database table levels.
+**1:** The `Can write only` permission set at the connection level no longer blocks additive permissions set at the schema or database table levels.

 ![Footer](assets/sigma_footer.png)